joelspadin-garmin/vscode-private-extension-manager/extension/README.md

 [set the `extensionKind` property](https://code.visualstudio.com/api/advanced-topics/remote-extensions#incorrect-execution-location) in your extension's `package.json` to tell both VS Code and Private Extension Manager where the extension should be installed.

+## Privacy Statement

+When communicating with the private extension servers you have configured, the extension will not transmit any data beyond what is necessary to establish the connection.
+The extension will not transmit any data back to Garmin.